random82/blog/_posts/2016-04-14-learnings-from-an-inception.md

 In fact whe I was reading that chapter I thought - "wow, that is bulletproof".
 Couldn't be more wrong.

-After over 2 hours of very vivid brainstorming, the team came with a both definitions.
+After over 2 hours of a very vivid brainstorming, the team came with both definitions.
-In between I felt like we were going circles, opening closed doors and throwning more and more ideas that were increasing complexity of our definitions.
+In between, I felt like we were going circles, opening closed doors and throwing more and more ideas that were increasing complexity of our definitions.
 On the other hand, I'm not sure if confidence put in them was growing along with increasing complexity.